fommil/fpmortals/manuscript/complete.md

   X.type |: Y.type |: Z
 ~~~~~~~~

-This is useful to create anonymous coproducts when you can't put all
+This is useful to create anonymous coproducts when we can't put all
 the implementations into the same source file.

 {lang="text"}